A one-day itinerary for London

 Time: 90 min.
 (70 min. for the Abbey, 20 min. for lunch.
 Not really enough time in Westminster, but we have a lot to do today.)

 Transit: District or Circle to Westminster.

 Make sure you hop the Tube at Westminster station so you have a chance to see the iconic Elizabeth Tower of the Parliament building—which most people call "Big Ben" (technically, that's just the name of one of the bells inside the tower).
-Stick around long enough to hear it to ring the hour with its famous Cambridge Chimes tune.
+Once the bells are chiming again (scheduled for summer 2021), stick around long enough to hear it to ring the hour with its famous Cambridge Chimes tune.